 House Bill 1 of the 1996 Extraordinary Session assigned eight permanent positions to this program.
-After a reassessment of need, the agency has determined that two positions can be excluded from the fiscal year 1998-2000 budget.
-Funding is therefore provided to support six permanent positions and attendant operating costs.
-Restricted funds in the amount of \$1,000,000 in fiscal year 1999 and \$2,500,000 in fiscal year 2000 are included in the enacted budget for awards.
+After a reassessment of need, the agency has determined that two positions can be excluded from the fiscal year 1998-2000 budget request.
+Funding is therefore recommended to support six permanent positions and attendant operating costs.
+Restricted funds in the amount of \$1,000,000 in fiscal year 1999 and \$2,500,000 in fiscal year 2000 are recommended for awards.